Friends (The Beach Boys album): Release

 Lead single "Friends" was issued on April 8 and reached number 47 on the Billboard Hot 100, making it their lowest-charting single in six years.
 On June 4, the Beach Boys appeared on The Les Crane Show and discussed their support of the Maharishi.
 (Note: The program was aired on the ABC network on June 13.)
 The Friends album followed on June 24.
 On July 2, the group embarked on a three-week U.S. tour with further dates continuing throughout August, including some stops in Canada.
 Their setlists included "Friends", "Little Bird", and "Wake the World".
 Several supporting musicians accompanied the group (keyboardist Daryl Dragon, bassist Ed Carter, percussionist Mike Kowalski, and a brass section).
 Johnston remembered that performing the Friends songs caused him to "wince", and that it was difficult to maintain the "subtle" nature of the songs in a live setting.

+Cashbox advertisement for the "Do It Again" / "Wake the World" single, which followed the album's release two weeks later.

 On July 6, Friends debuted on the Billboard Top LPs chart at number 179 and subsequently peaked at number 126 while artists such as the Doors and Cream occupied the top positions.
 On July 8, the band released "Do It Again" as a standalone single backed with "Wake the World".
 "Do It Again" was recorded within the prior two months as a self-conscious throwback to the group's early surf songs, and the first time they had embraced the subject matter since 1964.
 (Note: Love thought that while the group's democratic approach "allow[ed] the rest of us to grow musically, [we] would never replicate our past success", and to that end, he engaged Brian in co-writing "Do It Again".)
 It reached the top twenty in the U.S. and was a number one hit in the UK.
 When Friends was issued in Japan, the song was included in the album's track list.